salesforce-ux/design-system-sketch/README.md

 We're archiving this repository, but the code will always be here.
 Feel free to fork it, tweak it, and make it your own.

-Thanks for understanding and for your continued support.
+Thanks for understanding and for your continued support!

-The Lightning Design System Plugin for Sketch surfaces SLDS components, icons, wireframes, and artboards as Sketch symbols—along with system documentation—from within many designers' favorite design tool.

 ## Installation